freeload101/Java-Android-Magisk-Burp-Objection-Root-Emulator-Easy/README.md

 ## Java Android Magisk Burp Objection Root Emulator Easy (JAMBOREE)

+* Now with more YOLO!
+- Added A1111 Stub code (needs older Python WIP)
+- Added AutoGPT

 Want to pentest or run Android apps in minutes ?
 Sick of BlueStacks or NOX malware/adware ?
 Not a single binary in this script and it's open source and downloads are direct from proper sources.
 There is lots of great powershell tricks (not great code) in this script.
 I worked hard on thing's like:

 - Making it portable as possible